Biennale of Sydney

 Sustainability should be an action, not a theme. rīvus will reflect on its own conditions of possibility, becoming the catalyst for works already in progress; encouraging the use of non-polluting materials and production processes; advocating for locality, collectivity, collaboration and reduced waste; acknowledging its own impact on the environment while aiming to lower it through a systemic and creative approach.

-The 2022 exhibition has been developed and realised by a Curatorium including:
+The 2022 exhibition was developed and realised by a Curatorium including:

 • José Roca, Artistic Director, 23rd Biennale of Sydney